magsdk/component-check-list/readme.md

 checkList.changeState($domItem);
 ```

-To reset to init state:
+To reset to init state (data and focusIndex):

 ```js
 checkList.resetData();